 In the late 1950s and early 60s, the way we looked at the cinema was changed forever.
 The nouvelle vague, or French ‘new wave’ was an artistic and innovative movement whose adherents were prolific, took risks, broke all the rules regarding a “cinema of quality”, and ultimately challenged audience expectation.
 They were true revolutionaries of film and champions of it as an art form.
-They inspired Andrew Sarris to write about the auteur theory, and they were as significant an influence on the future of filmmaking as Justin Bieber is on 12-year-old girls.
+They inspired Andrew Sarris to write about the auteur theory, and they were as significant an influence on the future of filmmaking as Shakespeare was on modern English Literature.

 Directors such as Francois Truffaut, Claude Chabrol, Alain Resnais, Eric Rohmer and Jean-Luc Godard were among fresh, young, enthusiastic artists, with their own designs on challenging the Hollywood formula of narrative and embracing the styles of neo-realism.
 They did, however, celebrate classic Hollywood cinema and such legends as Charlie Chaplain, Alfred Hitchcock and Orson Welles.
 They were very interested in film criticism and filmmaking as an art form.